 Whether you plan on sending just one appeal email or a whole email marketing campaign that leads up to Giving Tuesday, the guidelines are pretty much the same.

 Let’s take a look.

 There’s a good chance that you’re already segmenting your email lists, but if not, listen up.

 Segmentation is when you break up your one huge main email list into smaller, more useful chunks using tags and filters.

 For example, for your Giving Tuesday campaign, you probably don’t want to send the same email to first-time donors and your volunteers, since those two groups represent dramatically different ends of the nonprofit participation spectrum.
 Instead, segmentation lets you write specific emails to each group, letting you craft your ask in a way that resonates.

 It can also be helpful to segment by average donation amounts, geographical location (especially if you have contacts in locations that are less familiar with Giving Tuesday), and whether or not the donor has given on Giving Tuesday before.

-Whatever the segments you choose to use, the practice allows you to personalize your email communications and create a more immediate bond with your audience.
+Whatever the segment you choose to use, the practice allows you to personalize your email communications and create a more immediate bond with your audience.